 Benefits and Perks

-Paid sick days are a given for more than half of workers, but State of Florida (FL) rewards only about 44 percent with paid vacation.
 Employees can save for retirement by joining one of several savings plans such as a company pension plan and a defined benefit retirement plan.
-State of Florida (FL) provides health insurance to nearly all employees, and slightly more than half of workers do receive dental coverage.
-Some other advantages of working at State of Florida (FL) are life insurance, tuition reimbursement, flexible hours, and a defined benefit retirement plan.
+As for time away from work, State of Florida (FL) does compensate slightly more than half of workers for sick days, but only 44 percent can take paid time off for vacation.
+Nearly all employees have health insurance, and benefits for over one-half of workers also include dental insurance.
+Perks also include life insurance, tuition reimbursement, flexible hours, and a defined benefit retirement plan.